Here's a breakdown of some of the benefits and drawbacks of Payoff personal loans.

 When you get a loan from Payoff, you’re not actually getting the money from Payoff.
 Instead, the company acts as a broker, screening and matching would-be borrowers with FDIC- or NCUA-insured lenders.

-It offers loans that range from $5,000 to $35,000.
+It offers loans that range from $5,000 to $40,000 (the minimum is $5,100 in New Mexico and $6,100 in Maryland).
 Its personal loans carry a fixed interest rate of between 5.99 percent and 24.99 percent, with repayment periods ranging from two to five years.
-The quote you receive is based on multiple factors, including credit history, the amount you’re asking for and your ideal loan terms.
+Loans above $15,000 have a minimum APR of 6.99 percent.
+The quote you receive is based on multiple factors, including your credit history, the amount you’re asking for and your ideal loan terms.

 Fees and penalties